iKwesi/aws-cloud-devops/2. Deploy a High-Availability Web App using CloudFormation/README.md

 ### Bonus
 - **CloudWatch Alarm and  SNS Topic**
 Cloudwatch alarm for notifications and SNS Topic subscripton for sending email to the user.
+- **AWS Cloud9**
+To enjoy all the services of AWS without the overhead of installing things, the project was developed in AWS Cloud9 environment.

 ### Create-Stack
 To create the stack, use the code snippet as a guide: